-Framing connectors are suitable for most joints in wood framing of 38mm (2″ nom.) and thicker lumber.
-These include connections between joists and headers; rafters and plates or ridges; purlins and trusses; and studs and sill plates.
+Framing connectors are suitable for most connection geometries that use dimensional lumber that is 38 mm (2″ nom.) and thicker lumber.
+In light-frame wood construction, framing connectors are commonly used in connections between joists and headers; rafters and plates or ridges; purlins and trusses; and studs and sill plates.
+Certain types of framing connectors, manufactured to fit larger wood members and carry higher loads, are also suitable for mass timber and post and beam construction.

 Figure 5.6 Framing Connectors